-Posting a new issue page is a simple three step process.
+Posting a new issue page is FREE and it's a simple three step process.

 In most cases, if you are an individual with a particular issue that is important to you, you'll want to choose the riding/electoral district that you currently reside in.
 This will allow you to maximum pressure on your local political representative.

 If you are part of a political group, citizens' movement, or you are a grassroots, activist-campaigner then you may want to target more than just a single riding/electoral district.
 When you get to the list of ridings, simply hold your control key down and then click on each riding that you want added to the list of ridings that your issue page will be posted under.